otrv4/otrv4/otrv4.md

    acknowledgement is received, the sending chain key is rotated, being derived from the previous sending chain key.

-3. Mix key level: every third time a party has gone through three chain level rotations, the mix key is rotated and the resulting DH public key should be adevertised / acknowledged.
+3. Mix key level: every third time a party has gone through three root level level rotations, the mix key is rotated and the resulting DH public key should be adevertised / acknowledged.